-Andreas Bühmann and Joachim Klein
+Andreas Bühmann Joachim Klein

-Databases and Information Systems, Department of Computer Science, University of Kaiserslautern, P.O.
-Box 3049, 67653 Kaiserslautern, Germany buehmann@informatik.uni-kl.de, jklein@informatik.uni-kl.de
+Databases and Information Systems, Department of Computer Science University of Kaiserslautern, P. O. Box 3049, 67653 Kaiserslautern, Germany buehmann@informatik.uni-kl.de jklein@informatik.uni-kl.de

-Abstract.
+Abstract

 Constraint-based database caching aims at correctly answering SQL query predicates from a local cache database by exploiting constraints that have previously been used in selecting sets of records to be cached from a remote database.

 In this paper, we take our first steps in looking at performance aspects of our prototype Adaptive Constraint-based Cache (ACCache), which is realized in a middleware manner on top of regular databases.
-We describe the measurement framework we have developed for analyzing distributed systems in general and our extensions for observing the ACCache system.
-Within our measurement setup, the initial focus is on two central AC-Cache functions: query processing and cache loading.
+Within our measurement setup, the initial focus is on two central ACCache functions: query processing and cache loading.
 To demonstrate their time behavior and interaction, we have chosen a scenario based on the TPC-W specification.
 We conclude with a discussion of our first measurement results.

-1 Motivation
+1. Motivation

 Applications that interact with real-world users typically strive for good (or at least acceptable) response times.
-This is a particular challenge if the application routinely relies on the services of a central backend database (DB) system that is located far from the application, e.g., in a Web scenario where application servers have been spread around the world at the "edge" of the Web to reduce their distance to the users.
+This is a particular challenge if the application routinely relies on the services of a central backend database (DB) system that is located far from the application, e. g., in a Web scenario where application servers have been spread around the world at the "edge" of the Web to reduce their (network) distance to the users.
 In this scenario with usually a large number of users, relieving the backend system of some of its load becomes equally important.

-Caching is a means to approach these two aims: By intercepting requests to a remote system component and constructing responses locally (from earlier responses), communication costs to and processing costs on the remote component can be saved.
-Caching can be performed on various levels within an informationsystem infrastructure: For example, generated Web pages (or fragments thereof) can be cached, persistent objects within an application server, or pages of a database in a DB buffer.
+Caching is a means to approach these two aims: By intercepting requests to a remote system component and constructing responses locally (from earlier responses or prefetched data), communication costs to and processing costs on the remote component can be saved.
+Caching can be performed on various levels within an information-system infrastructure: For example, generated Web pages (or fragments thereof) can be cached, persistent objects within an application server, or pages of a database in a DB buffer.